rajsolodev/pykits-dev-deploy/readme.md

 This will:

 - Ask for your domain name (e.g. example.com)
+- Ask internal service name, which you can get from docker-compose file(e.g. app or api or nextjs)
+- Ask internal port (e.g. 8000 or 3000)
-- Create an HTTP Nginx config (default.conf) for your site
+- Create an HTTP Nginx config (`<DOMAIN>`.conf) for your site
 - Route traffic from port 80 → your app container
 - Enable access to /.well-known/acme-challenge/ for SSL verification